mkistler/azure-api-style-guide/openapi-style-guidelines.md

 ### Avoid reserved words

-Avoid using reserved words for model/property names (for example, `error`, `return`, `type`, `input`).
+Avoid using reserved words for schema/property names (for example, `error`, `return`, `type`, `input`).
 See [Alternate names for properties or parameters](#alternate-names-for-properties-or-parameters) below for a way to deal with existing properties whose names are reserved words.

 ### Proper use of required

-Mark a property as "required" if and only if it will be present *and not null* for every instance of the model.
+Mark a property as "required" if and only if it will be present *and not null* for every instance of the schema.

 ### Order of properties

-The properties in a model definition should appear in the same order they should appear in the SDK.
+The properties in a schema definition should appear in the same order they should appear in the SDK.
 Typically important or fundamental properties should be listed first and ancillary properties appearing last.
-For example, if a model has an "id" property that uniquely identifies an instance of the model, that should generally appear earlier in the list of properties.
+For example, if a schema has an "id" property that uniquely identifies an instance of the schema, that should generally appear earlier in the list of properties.
-As a corollary, required properties should generally appear before optional properties in the model definition.
+As a corollary, required properties should generally appear before optional properties in the schema definition.

-### Order of properties in body parameter models

-Models that represent body parameters may be absorbed into the parameter list for the method for the request, so additional care is needed in defining these model:

-- List all required properties before any optional properties.
-- Add new optional properties to the *end* of the property list.

 ### Sibling elements for refs

-The JSON Schema specification (an underlying element of the OpenAPI specification) does not allow "sibling" elements to a $ref.
+The JSON Schema specification does not allow "sibling" elements to a $ref -- the behavior of such elements is "undefined".
-This means that a property defined with a $ref cannot be given an alternate description (or any other attribute).
+But the Azure tooling explicitly allows certain elements as siblings of $ref, including `description`.

 ### Use of discriminator field

-The `discriminator` field of a model can be used to create a polymorphic relationship between models.
+The `discriminator` field of a schema can be used to create a polymorphic relationship between schemas.
 The `discriminator` should be specified on the superclass, although the value doesn't actually affect the relationship.
 The subclasses should use the `allOf` property to reference the superclass and define any additional properties.

 Example: